Skip to content

 }

-Types: string, integer, number, enum, object.
+Types: string, text, integer, number, float, boolean, enum.
 For enum, add a "values" array.

 device_settings entry